ItzikFa94/base-ui-exercise/README.md

 - You **don't** need to implement the exact behavior of that settings panel appearing in production - follow the instructions below.
 - You **don't** need to make the buttons inside `PanelHeader` operate.
 They are only for the panel visual simulation.
 - The media image is placed inside `src/assets` - you can use [Yoshi](https://bo.wix.com/pages/yoshi/docs/styles-and-assets/assets/) to import and pass it as `src`.
-- The divider separating the composites can be used directly by the appropriate control.

 ### Application Behavior